KaysHaydock/VisTool/README.md

 3. **`notebooks/`**
    - **`example_usage.ipynb`**: Demonstrates how to interact with the package's functions and provides examples of analyses and visualisations.
-   - Additional notebook serving as documentation, including a user guide and a tutorial for using the package.
+   - **`documentatiob.ipynb`**: Additional notebook serving as documentation, including a user guide and a tutorial for using the package.

 4. **`tests/`**
    - Four Python files containing Pytest-based unit tests for the core modules.